LiskHQ/lisk-docs/docs/building-on-lisk/token-development/overview.md

 # Token development
 This page is intended for token issuers who wish to create a new ERC-20 contract on Lisk.
-It includes an explanation of ERCs, a summary of the most important token standards and examples how to deploy these tokens on Lisk.
+It includes an explanation of ERCs, a summary of the most important token standards and examples of how to deploy these tokens on Lisk.
-In case you already have a token deployed on the Ethereum network, an wish to bridge it to Lisk, please refer to the guide [Bridging an L1 token to Lisk](../add-token-to-lisk/index.md).
+In case you already have a token deployed on the Ethereum network, and wish to bridge it to Lisk, please refer to the guide [Bridging an L1 token to Lisk](../add-token-to-lisk/index.md).

 ## ERC token standards